 The problem can be knowing what modification you need for your specific setup.
 To answer this question, you need to ask yourself what type of riding you do the most.

-There are many varying opinions on this topic, and no definite answer fits all.
+There are many opinions on this topic, and no definite answer fits all.
 But to give you a general idea, here are some general guidelines I’ve learned from reading and watching the content of some of the major players in the business.

 This is your typical ATV owner that uses his ATV for a wide range of riding applications but wants to go up one inch in tire size for a slightly better grip and flotation.